PhilipYip1988/python-tutorials/001_install/readme.md

 * ```conda``` the channel maintained by the Anaconda Company
 * ```conda-forge``` the community channel

-Both the package manager and company channel are called ```conda```.
-In theory, a user should be able to install Anaconda and use the ```base```Python environment which is populated with the most commonly used data science libraries.
+Note that both the package manager and anaconda maintained channel are called ```conda```.

+In theory, a user should be able to install Anaconda and use the ```base``` Python environment which is populated with the most commonly used data science libraries.
 However in practice, due to the vast size of the Python ecosystem, the Anaconda company are struggling to keep up with all the developments for even the most popular Python packages and as a result their ```conda``` channel is often months or even years behind the  community ```conda-forge``` channel.
+For example the ```conda`` channel usually has older versions of popular IDEs such as Spyder and JupyterLab, these older versions contain issues that have been rapidly addressed by developers and have newer releases in the ```conda-forge``` channel.
 There are also many developments in niche areas that the Anaconda has not incorporated into their ```base``` Python environment.

-The conda package manager also has a number of drawbacks, it can be quite slow to solve a Python environment (check for compatibility of Python packages) and usually hangs when attepting to solve environments which use packages from multiple channels such as ```conda``` and ```conda-forge```.
+The conda package manager also has a number of drawbacks, it can be quite slow to solve a Python environment (check for compatibility of Python packages) and usually hangs when attempting to solve environments which use packages from multiple channels such as ```conda``` and ```conda-forge```.

 Due to the above, there is a high level of confusion when users try and install the latest version of a package, and the latest version on the ```conda``` channel is several releases behind the ```conda-forge``` channel (or if more niche, not available at all on the ```conda``` channel).
 This results in problems when the ```conda``` package manager is unable to solve the Python environment, particularly when a package from ```conda-forge``` is attempted to be added to the vast ```base``` Python environment in Anaconda which uses the ```conda``` channel.
 The solution is normally to create a seperate Python environment (sub-installation) which defeats the purpose of using Anaconda over Miniconda which has a lightweight ```base``` Python environment.
 Miniforge is essentially Miniconda with the base environment configured to use packages in the ```conda-forge``` channel by default.